judemelancon/SwitchRegister/Emoji/Geography/README.md

 ##### Reserved for Internationalization by Slack

-Slack won't take a large fraction of these because they've reserved the names for internationalization.
+Slack won't take these because their names are reserved for internationalization.
 The reason only some are reserved isn't clear.

+The name `georgia` is also reserved, but the emoji above was named `georgia_country` to avoid a collision with the US state.

 ![Albania](albania.png)
 ![Andorra](andorra.png)